How to Level Up Fast in ICARUS

 2. As soon as that tree starts to fall, run to the closest tree and start chopping that one down.

-3. Collect plants while you regenerate Stamina.
+3. Collect plants while you regenerate stamina.

 That’s it!
 If you focus exclusively on felling trees, and don’t bother splitting the logs that fall, you’ll get XP much quicker than if you stopped to collect the fruits of your labors.